WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Message core, segment and field classes

-The `WfMessageCore` class only contains the core elements as specified in the Whiteflag standard, i.e. the genertic message header and the message type specific body.
+The `WfMessageCore` class only contains the core elements as specified in the Whiteflag standard, i.e. the generic message header and the message type specific body.
 Both are implemented as a `WfMessageSegment` class, which comprises a number of message fields implemented as `WfMessageField` class.

 ### Message creator and definition classes

-To create Whiteflag messages, a creator classes are used: the `WfMessageCreator` class creates `WfMessageCore` objects and is used by the nested `WfMessage.Creator` class to created extended `WfMessage` objects.
+To create Whiteflag messages, creator classes are used: the `WfMessageCreator` class creates `WfMessageCore` objects and is instantiated by the nested `WfMessage.Creator` class to created extended `WfMessage` objects.

 The `WfMessageDefinitions` class used by the `WfMessageCreator` class contains all message types and field definitions i.a.w. the Whiteflag specification.

-### WFJL Message Class Diagram
+### Message Class Diagram

 ![WFJL Message Class Diagram](../uml/messages.png)